WE VALUE YOUR PRIVACY.

 – for legal reasons (like paying taxes)

-Some part of the information listed in the previous section is only expressed by simple statistics provided by WordPress.com running Jetpack, to the Holy Whisk Blog, for example:
+Some part of the information listed in the previous section is only expressed by simple statistics provided by the website host, WordPress.com is running Jetpack on the Holy Whisk Blog, for example:

 We may contact you by e-mail, phone, fax or mail, depends on the contact details you provided.